TobiasJacob/dartusbhid/README.md

 # dartusbhid

 A dart wrapper for libusbhid, to interface with human input devices.
 It runs in its own isolate.
+Supports

+* Enumerating USB HID devices
+* Reading and writing device reports with or without report ID

+Planned:

+* Read and write feature reports

 ## Installation